thorstendb-ARM/vscode-cmsis-debugger-tdb/docs/debug_views.md

 This is useful when debugging minified code, which contains multiple statements in a single line.

 An inline breakpoint can be set using **Shift + F9** or through the context menu during a debug session.
-Inline breakpoint are shown inline in the editor.
+Inline breakpoints are shown inline in the editor.

 Inline breakpoints can also have conditions.
 Editing multiple breakpoints on a line is possible through the context menu in the editor's left margin.